-Bitget Unveils Over $5 Billion Worth of BGB Token Burn in New Whitepaper
+Bitget Unveils Over $5 Billion Worth Of BGB Token Burn In New Whitepaper

-(MENAFN- B2Press Online PR Service) Victoria, Seychelles– Bitget, the leading cryptocurrency exchange and Web3 company, has released a new whitepaper for its native token, Bitget Token (BGB).
-The update introduces an unprecedented initiative to burn 800 million BGB tokens—valued at over $5 billion based on current market prices—alongside plans to expand the token's utility.
-This move shows Bitget’s commitment to enforce a deflationary supply model for BGB, accelerating its utility.
+(MENAFN- B2Press) Victoria, Seychelles – Bitget, the leading Cryptocurrency exchange and Web3 company, has released a new whitepaper for its native token, Bitget Token (BGB).
+The update introduces an unprecedented initiative to burn 800 million BGB tokens-valued at over $5 billion based on current market prices-alongside plans to expand the token's utility.
+This move shows Bitget's commitment to enforce a deflationary supply model for BGB, accelerating its utility.

 The new whitepaper introduces an ambitious token burn plan, starting with the immediate and permanent burn of 800 million BGB - 40% of the total supply - reducing the circulating supply to 1.2 billion.
 Beginning in 2025, Bitget will initiate quarterly burns by allocating 20% of profits from Bitget Exchange and Bitget Wallet, including revenues from spot, futures, and NFT transactions, to buy back and burn BGB.
 All burn activities will be recorded on-chain, ensuring transparency and accountability to the community.